fris16ky/reactjscalculator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Information and Licensing and Copyright
+## Information, Licensing, and Copyright
 This code was heavily based off of the tutorial website under the link https://www.sitepoint.com/react-tutorial-build-calculator-app/
 From this tutorial, I adjusted the styling, some components, and added documentation, but under no circumstances was this code wholey written by me